-A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.

 That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in [siteinfo field="msa"].
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Chadron.

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.
+- Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off before rebooting it with your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+- Restart: Shuts your Nest down and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-- Network: By selecting a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
+- Network: If you select this reset option, it will remove all your network information and your Nest is disconnected from Wi-Fi.
 It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi